 With over 15 years of facilitation experience under our belts, we are firm believers that anyone can talk about anything.
 They just need the facts organized in a consumable manner, an effective framework for discussion, and a good facilitator!

-As an example referred to by one Middle East expert as “gutsy,” now we teach classes on Israeli Politics to eighth and ninth graders, where they apply active listening and facilitation techniques to discuss Israel’s relationship with the Palestinians.
+As an example referred to by one Middle East expert as “gutsy,” now we teach classes on Israeli Politics to eighth graders, where they apply active listening and facilitation techniques to discuss Israel’s relationship with the Palestinians.
 We have also created a framework for progressive Jews to engage in Israeli politics and applied it successfully during many lively, educational sessions.